rebeccahdz10/liri-node-app/README.md

-# liri-node-app
+# Liri Node App

-USE THE MARKDOWN SHEET TO WRITE THIS OUT
-#Description
 This app will use the Spotify API to return information on a song that is requested.

-##Overview
+There is one issue with this API that I have not been able to solve.
+Apart from an API key, and a secret key, Spotify now requires an additional authorization token.
+There isn't much

+## Overview
 The API currently returns up to 10 songs with the song title that is provided.

-INSTRUCTIONS HERE
+## Instructions
 To start, run the file in node and you will get a response with instructions on how to start.

-LINK TO VIDEO

-LINK TO APP (GITHUB?)

-LIST TECHNOLOGY

-MY ROLE IN THE APP
+## Video Example
+Link:

+## Technology
+Spotify, OMDB, and Bands in Town APIs
+Javascript
+Node js